critocrito/sugarcube/packages/plugin-media/README.md

 $(npm bin)/sugarcube -q queries.json -c config.json -p twitter_feed,media_youtubedl
 ```

+**Metrics:**

+- `total`: The total number of videos downloaded.
+- `existing`: The number of videos that already existed.
+- `fail`: The number of videos that failed to download.
+- `success`: The number of videos that were successfully downloaded.

 ### `media_youtubedl_check`

 Check any video in `_sc_media** if it is still available.